The Bearded Dragon Cuddles But Doesn't Breathe Fire

-Bearded dragons have triangular heads and flat bodies, and they're covered with soft, spiny scales. pixalot/Getty Images
+Bearded dragons have triangular heads and flat bodies, and they're covered with soft, spiny scales.
+Ted Horowitz Photography / Getty Images

-OK, so they don't breathe fire, they don't fly, and you can't ride them into battle, but bearded dragons are pretty cool pets.
-They're chill, they come in different colors and patterns, and they get all blissed-out when their heat lamps are perfectly positioned.
+OK, so they don't breathe fire, they don't fly and you can't ride them into battle, but bearded dragons are pretty cool pets.
+They're chill, they come in different colors and patterns and they get all blissed-out when their heat lamps are perfectly positioned.
+So what exactly is a bearded dragon?

 Advertisement

 First, let's talk about bearded dragons (Pogona vitticeps) in general.
-They're technically lizards native to Australia.
-In the wild, they live in rocky and arid regions, and you might find them lounging on branches, sunning on rocks, or chilling in the bushes and shade.
+These reptiles are lizards native to Australia.
+In the wild, bearded dragons live in rocky and arid regions, lounging on branches, sunning on rocks, or chilling in the bushes and shade.

 These large lizards have triangular heads and flat bodies, and they're covered with soft, spiny scales.
-Bearded dragons make great pet reptiles because they don't get too big, they're omnivorous (which means they eat lots of different foods) and they're surprisingly gentle.
+Most bearded dragons make great pet reptiles because they don't get too big, they're omnivorous (which means they eat lots of different foods) and they're surprisingly gentle.

 Advertisement